dictyBase/Migration/DB-versioning.md

 1. `Alembic`
 	* _Advantage_
 		1. Migrations can be written in SQL and also using sugar-coated interface
+		2. Start and end defined by `base` and `head`.
+Easy movement between the two using +/-
 	* _Disadvantage_
 		1. Depends on `SQLAlchemy` (ORM in `Python`)
 2. `App::Sqitch`